massimopizzol/moutreach/_posts/2018-04-10-Teaching-experiment.markdown

 The main **learning objective** was to being able to use _Brightway2_ at a level comparable to other commercial LCA software.
 This required gaining both knowledge and skills in python and _Brightway2_ data structures and syntax, plus elements of LCA and statistics.

 My biggest **concern** was that I had never been teaching python before, and I had only been teaching little statistics before.
 I had to cover all these things quite in detail because of the mixed audience.
 Also, I am certainly not a _Brightway2_ expert.
 I estimate that I can use perhaps 15-20% of its full potential.
+Optimistically.

 **I decided not to overthinking this**.
 Perhaps I was _expert enough_ in all this stuff to teach it.
 To my intended audience at least.
 I.e. to complete beginners.
 And in relation to the objective set for the course.
 Worst case, if I had said something wrong in class, we would find together an answer.
 Or google one.
 Sharing experiences with others was more important than fearing to fail.